Prehistoric agriculture on the Great Plains: Precontact

-Gathering wild plants, such as the prairie turnip (Psoralea esculenta) and chokecherry (Prunus virginiana) for food was undoubtedly a practice of Indian societies on the Great Plains since their earliest habitation 13,000 or more years ago.
+Gathering wild plants, such as the prairie turnip (Pediomelum esculentum, syn.
+Psoralea esculenta) and chokecherry (Prunus virginiana) for food was a practice of Indian societies on the Great Plains since their earliest habitation 13,000 or more years ago.
 Over time Plains people learned to grow or facilitate the growth of native plants useful as food.
 Many native plants cultivated by Indians in the Eastern Agricultural Complex were also cultivated on the Great Plains.

 Squash and beans were cultivated in what is now the United States, independent of Mesoamerica.
 Maize is a tropical crop first cultivated in Mexico several thousand years ago, which found its way northward to what is now the United States more than one thousand years ago.
 Maize agriculture began on the Great Plains by AD 900, initiating the Southern Plains villagers period of western Oklahoma and Texas.
 It probably came about as an extension westward and northward of the Caddoan cultures of eastern Texas.
 The Plains Village culture consisted of hamlets and semi-permanent villages along major rivers such as the Red, Washita, and Canadian.
 Subsistence was a combination of agriculture and hunting.
 A drying climatic trend beginning AD 1000 or 1100 may have tipped the subsistence scale more toward hunting and less toward a dependence upon agriculture.
 The Antelope Creek Phase of Plains villagers, dated from AD 1200 to 1450 in the Texas panhandle was influenced by the Southwestern Pueblo people of the Rio Grande valley in New Mexico.

 The contemporaneous Apishapa culture of southeastern Colorado depended mostly upon hunting.
 The historic descendants of the Southern Plains villagers are possibly the Wichita and Pawnee Indians.